tidepool-org/data-science-handbook/tutorials/gitkraken-getting-started.md

 When you make changes to a local repository on a particular branch, you will see uncommitted changes reflected in the GitKraken interface.

-Follow the steps in this [GitKraken tutorial on committing changes](https://support.gitkraken.com/working-with-commits/commits/)
+Follow the steps in this [GitKraken tutorial on committing changes](https://support.gitkraken.com/working-with-commits/commits/) to commit these changes.

 ## Creating a Pull Request
-1. Drag and drop your feature branch onto the main branch to access to pull request option.
+1. Drag and drop your feature branch onto the main branch to access the pull request option.
 2. Fill in the details and click "Create a Pull Request."

 OR